Poption-DeFi/poption-contract/README.md

 This repository contains the smart contracts for the Poption Protocol.

 The product is at https://www.poption.exchange/ .
-Deployed contract address can also be found there.
+Deployed contracts can also be found there.

 ## Test